 Raviya Ismail, Senior Consultant

-Raviya is the Communications Consultant for the Forum for Community Solutions.
+Raviya is a Communications Consultant at the Forum for Community Solutions.
 Prior to joining the Forum for Community Solutions, she was a communications specialist at The Pew Charitable Trusts, National Trust for Historic Preservation, Earthjustice, and Techbridge Girls.
 Prior to her communications career she was a newspaper journalist.
 She earned a bachelor’s degree from Rutger’s University.
 Raviya resides in Washington, D.C., with her husband, Amjed.

 Douglas Wood, Senior Fellow